 The new Washington College Grant is one of the most generous state financial aid programs in the nation, giving more money to more students for more kinds of education after high school.
 From welding to nursing, from English to computer science—whether one-year certificate or four-year college degree—the Washington College Grant can help students of all ages achieve their educational goals.

 The Washington State Opportunity Baccalaureate Scholarship provides up to $22,500 in financial aid support and access to career-launching support services for students pursuing high-demand STEM and health care majors.
 Funding can be used for any eligible STEM or health care degree, including nursing, at any eligible public or private college or university in Washington state.
 To learn more about the Scholarship check out the Application Toolkit.
-As of Feb 12, 2021 the 2021 Baccalaureate application is now open.
-The deadline is February 11, 2021.
+As of Feb 12, 2021 the 2021 Baccalaureate application is closed.
+We will update this information when the new cycle opens.

 For Community & Technical College Programs: The Washington State Opportunity Scholarship CTS Scholarship provides up to $1,500 each quarter to fund the pursuit of an eligible associate degree, certificate or apprenticeship at colleges across the state.
 Applications for this program are accepted three times per year.
 To learn more about the Scholarship chick out the CTS Application Toolkit.